McKinsey recently released a survey in which they asked over 5,000 U.S. consumers what they look for in a subscription service.

 Next, you’ll want to want to focus on building a solid product pyramid.
 Because there are hurdles to getting subscribers to commit to your service, structure your offerings in a way that gently guides them from one product level to the next.

 Start out with some free offers at the bottom to build trust in your brand.
 Your introductory services might be one-off purchases rather than subscriptions.
-This way, you can wow them with your stellar customer experience without them having the make the longer-term subscription commitment.
+This way, you can wow them with your stellar customer experience without them having to make the longer-term subscription commitment.

 Once you’ve impressed them with your initial offers, they’ll be more likely to subscribe to a low-cost, basic membership.
 And if you’re able to impress them there, you can move them up to your highest-tier offerings in the future.